Kyrgyzstan: Military

-The armed forces of Kyrgyzstan were formed after the collapse of the Soviet Union and consist of the Land Forces, Air Forces, internal troops, National Guard, and the border guard.
-The military works with the US Armed Forces, which leased a facility named the Transit Center at Manas at Manas International Airport near Bishkek until June 2014.
-In recent years, the armed forces have begun developing better relations with Russia including signing modernization deals worth $1.1bn and participating in more exercises with Russian troops.
+The Armed Forces of Kyrgyzstan were formed after the collapse of the Soviet Union and consist of the Land Forces, Air Forces, internal troops, National Guard, and the border guard.
+The military works with the US Armed Forces, which leased a facility named the Transit Center at Manas at Manas International Airport near Bishkek until 2014.
+In recent years, the armed forces have developed relations with Russia including signing modernization deals worth $1.1bn and participating in exercises with Russian troops.
 The Agency of National Security works with the military and serves similar purposes to its Soviet predecessor, the KGB.
 It oversees an elite counterterrorism special forces unit known as "Alfa", the same name used by other former Soviet countries, including Russia and Uzbekistan.
 The police are commanded by the Ministry of the Interior Affairs, along with the border guard.

 Human rights

 Kyrgyzstan is classified as a "hybrid regime" in the Democracy Index, ranking 107th out of 167 for 2020.
-Kyrgyzstan was also ranked "not free" in the 2021 Freedom in the World report with a score of 28/100.
-In 2020, it was ranked "partly free" with a score of 39/100.
+It was ranked "not free" in the 2026 Freedom in the World report with a score of 25/100.
 After the installation of a more democratic government, many human rights violations still take place.
-In a move that alarmed human-rights groups, dozens of prominent Uzbek religious and community leaders were arrested by security forces following the 2010 South Kyrgyzstan riots, including journalist and human-rights activist Azimzhan Askarov.
-A law banning women under the age of 23 from traveling abroad without a parent or guardian, with the purpose of "increased morality and preservation of the gene pool" passed in the Kyrgyz parliament in June 2013.
-American diplomats expressed concern in October 2014 when Kyrgyzstan lawmakers passed a law that imposes jail terms on gay-rights activists and others, including journalists, who create "a positive attitude toward non-traditional sexual relations."
-Kyrgyzstani activist and journalist Azimzhan Askarov was sentenced to life in prison in 2010.
-On 24 January 2017, a Kyrgyz court has reinstated a sentence of life imprisonment for Askarov.
-In February 2024, the independent investigative media organization Kloop was ordered shut down by the Kyrgyz courts.
+In a move that alarmed human-rights groups, dozens of prominent Uzbek religious and community leaders were arrested by security forces following the 2010 South Kyrgyzstan riots, including journalist and human-rights activist Azimzhan Askarov, who was sentenced to life in prison in 2010.

+A law banning women under age 23 from traveling abroad without a parent or guardian, with the purpose of "increased morality and preservation of the gene pool" passed in the Parliament in 2013.
+American diplomats expressed concern in 2014 when Kyrgyzstan lawmakers passed a law that imposes jail terms on gay-rights activists and others, including journalists, who create "a positive attitude toward non-traditional sexual relations".
+In 2024, the independent investigative media organization Kloop was ordered shut down by the Kyrgyz courts.
 This move drew criticism within the country and abroad.